 Treating babies and young children

 Babies are affected most severely by whooping cough, and are most at risk of developing complications.
-For this reason, babies under 12 months who contract whooping cough will often need hospital admission.
+For this reason, babies under 12 months who contract whooping cough will often need to be treated in hospital.

 If your child is admitted to hospital to be treated for whooping cough, it is likely they will be treated in isolation.
 This means they will be kept away from other patients to prevent the infection spreading.

-Your child may need to be given antibiotics intravenously (straight into a vein through a drip).
+Your child may need to be given antibiotics or steroids intravenously (straight into a vein through a drip).